Photography is inherently fragmentary,

 but not infrequently the conversation turns to recollecting scarcely believable

 An elegist interrogates death, seeking whatever meaning can be found in destruction.
 To compose elegies is to believe in meaning and imply purpose.
-Adams is opposed to nihilism and jaundiced expressions of irony.
 “If we come upon innocence, beauty, caring, joy, or courage, even in the lost places, are we not obliged to acknowledge them in defiance of ironists?” he asks.
-What is the caustic irony Adams evokes here but an intellectual hedge against the pain of being human?
-Over the course of nearly fifty years behind the lens, Adams’s solution to the tragedy of life has been to expand the capacity of his heart, to employ his work less for lament and more for praise.
+What is the corrosive irony Adams evokes here but the nihilist's hedge against the pain of being human?
+Over the course of nearly fifty years behind the lens, Adams’s solution to the pain of life has been to expand the capacity of his heart, to employ his work as much for praise as lament.

-Steadily since the 1980s, his photographs have pointed increasingly toward Aquinas’s and Williams’ experience of splendor.
-In Beauty in Photography, Adams invokes William Carlos Williams’ edict, “no ideas but in things,” a philosophy that has led more than one poet into labyrinths of abstraction, but takes a photographer to the specificity of light—especially natural light—and the flux and flow of unstaged life.
-As the decades have passed for Adams and he has slowly inhabited his chief mission, light and life have converged in stunning fragments of transcendence.
-These exist in sequences from the early 1980s on families in Colorado parking lots; in his landscapes from the Pawnee National Grassland in eastern Colorado; in his meditations on waves along the Oregon coast from the 1990s; in his studies of a friend's garden in eastern Oregon in 2003; and in his recent seascapes from 2008.
+Since the 1980s, his photographs have pointed increasingly toward Aquinas' and Williams’ sense of splendor.
+In Beauty in Photography, Adams invokes William Carlos Williams’ edict, “no ideas but in things,” which has led legions of poets into labyrinths of banality, but takes the photographer to the specificity of light—especially natural light—and the flux and surge of daily life.
+As the decades have passed for Adams and he has lived fully into this mission, light and life have converged in stunning fragments of transcendence.
+These emerge in sequences from the 1980s of families in Colorado parking lots; in his landscapes in eastern Colorado's Pawnee National Grassland; in his meditations on waves along the Oregon coast from the 1990s; in studies in a friend's garden in eastern Oregon in 2003; and in his recent seascapes from 2008.

 All images via Yale University Art Gallery/ Robert Adams: The Place We Live